svn2github/wot-xvm/trunk/doc/readme-en.txt

       {{tanks}}       - number of capturers; cant define if more than 3; can be placed only inside extra section
       {{time}}        - time left to full capture; minutes and seconds;  can be placed only inside extra section
       {{time-sec}}    - time left to full capture; seconds only;         can be placed only inside extra section
+      {{speed}}       - capture speed in points per second;              can be placed only inside extra section
       {{extra}}       - extra text section; is shows only when timeleft and number of capturers was calculated successfully

     Statistics macros ('rating/showPlayersStatistics' must be anabled):